qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

    Layout Settings in the Print Layout

+.. _reference_map:

 General settings
 ................

 In a print layout, you can use more than one map item.
-The :guilabel:`Reference map` selects the map item to be used as the layout's master map.
-The layout will use this map in any properties and variable calculating units or scale.
+The :guilabel:`Reference map` represents the map item to use as the layout's master map.
+It's assigned as long as there's a map item in the layout.
+The layout will use this map in any of their properties and variables calculating units or scale.
 This includes exporting the print layout to georeferenced formats.

+Moreover, new layout items such as scale bar, legend or north arrow have by default their settings (orientation, displayed layers, scale, ...) bound to the map item they are drawn over, and fall back to the reference map if no overlaping map.

 .. _grid_guides: